top of page

 Now there were staying in Jerusalem God-fearing Jews from every nation under heaven.
 When they heard this sound, a crowd came together in bewilderment, because each one heard their own language being spoken.
 Utterly amazed, they asked: “Aren’t all these who are speaking Galileans?
 Then how is it that each of us hears them in our native language? —we hear them declaring the wonders of God in our own tongues!”
 Amazed and perplexed, they asked one another, “What does this mean?”
 Acts 2: 2-12

-Following the wind, the tongues of fire, and the filling of the Holy Spirit, Peter preaches the Good News, the new Gospel to this jewish audience.
+Following the wind, the tongues of fire, and the filling of the Holy Spirit, Peter preaches the Good News, the new Gospel to this Jewish audience.
 Those who accepted his message were baptized, and about three thousand were added to their number that day.
-These “finished”, messianic, Jews have now accepted grace over legalism.
-They have found their promised savior, their Yeshua .They have been released and freed from slavery and oppression.
-They have now the Holy Spirit indwelling in the temple of their hearts.They are the first fruits of the new church.
+Acts 2: 41.
+These “finished”, messianic Jews have now accepted grace over legalism.
+They have found their promised savior, their Yeshua in Jesus.
+They have now the Holy Spirit indwelling in the temple of their hearts.
+These Jews are the seeds of the Word and the beginning of the Holy Spirit's harvest.
+They are the first fruits of the new church.
 The curtain separating the people from God in the holy temple of Jerusalem has been torn in two.

 “If you love me, keep my commands.
-And I will ask the Father, and he will give you another advocate to help you and be with you forever— the Spirit of truth.” … “All this I have spoken while still with you.
+And I will ask the Father, and he will give you another advocate to help you and be with you forever— the Spirit of truth.” … “ All this I have spoken while still with you.
 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
 Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid…” John 14: 15-27

 In the beginning God created the heavens and the earth.
 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 Genesis 1: 1-2

-Finally, after all this time, the promised indwelling of the Holy Spirit on Pentecost: Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting…the ruach of the Holy Trinity…
+Finally, after all this time, the promised indwelling of the Holy Spirit on Pentecost: Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting…the Ruach of the Holy Trinity…

 The Old Testament